RaySxySun/RaySxySun.github.io/_posts/2016-05-10-DesignPatterns-Command.md

 - **Related Patterns**:
 	- A Composite can be used to implement MacroCommands.
 	- A Memento can keep state the command requires to undo its effect.
-	- A command that must be copied before being placed on the historylist acts as a Prototype.
+	- A command that must be copied before being placed on the history list acts as a Prototype.

-- Code Sample: Chain of Responsibility
+- Code Sample: Command

 <img src="{{ site.url }}/assets/img/2016-04-18-DesignPatterns/CommandSample.png" alt="{{ page.title }} at {{ site.title }}">